bertvoldenuit/Nuttx-mdwiki/en/pages/getting-started/installing_nuttx_WSL.md

 | Application Configuration |  Examples                   | Hello World example          | yes   |

-`Note: menuconfig has a slightly different look and has some graphical bugs but it works fine`
+`Note: menuconfig has a slightly different look than on a real Linux installation and has some graphical bugs but it works fine`

 ![image](https://bertvoldenuit.github.io/Nuttx-mdwiki/en/pages/uploads/images/menu_config_WSL.png)